RyannosaurusRex/ryanhayes.net/src/content/2016-02-25-code-this-not-that.md

   - Blog
   - Software
 ---
-Below are the slides from my recent talk at TriJS titled &#8220;Code this, not that&#8221;, on JavaScript and replacements for some of the ways we solve problems in JavaScript, and alternatives that are better and less error prone.
-It&#8217;s also got a few interesting bits of knowledge that&#8217;ll definitely surprise you, like the truth table&#8230;let&#8217;s just say JS gets a little crazy.
+Below are the slides from my recent talk at TriJS titled "Code this, not that", on JavaScript and replacements for some of the ways we solve problems in JavaScript, and alternatives that are better and less error prone.
+It's also got a few interesting bits of knowledge that'll definitely surprise you, like the truth table&#8230;let's just say JS gets a little crazy.